shannonjen/rails_crud_tutorial/README.md

 		end
 	end
 	```
-15. READ index and show: We would like to have the home page of our app list out all of the Albums and would like each album to link to a unique page for that particular album.
+15. READ index and show: We would like to have the home page of our app list out all of the Albums and we would like each album to link to a unique page for that particular album.

 	We can query the albums for all of the records in the albums table and return all of the records as an array-like collection of Active Record objects in our index controller.
 We set this to an instance variable @albums for use in our index view.
-In the index view, we can use an each method on @albums to cycle through the albums and list their titles.
-We can render each title as text for a link to their unique album page.
+In the index view, we can use a .each method on @albums to cycle through the albums and list their titles.
+We can render each title as text for a link to a unique album page.

 	Let's modify the index action and create the show action in the AlbumsController.